ccmucdenver/ccm-docs/docs/modules.md

 # Environment modules

-**Environment modules are available on Alderaan front end and compute nodes only.**
+**Environment modules are available on Alderaan front end and compute nodes only.
+Colibri and Score nodes may have different legacy module versions or none.**

 ## Purpose